High-Probability Convergence Guarantees of Decentralized SGD: Problem Setup and

-\item \emph{Streaming} (i.e., \emph{online}) learning, where users do not store a local dataset, but in each round observe a random sample $\xi_{i} \sim \D_i$ from a data stream, which is used to compute $\nabla \ell(x;\xi_i)$ and update model parameters. \end{enumerate}
+2. \emph{Streaming (online) learning} - users do not store a local dataset, but in each round observe a random sample $\xi_{i}$, which is used to compute $\nabla \ell(x;\xi_i)$ and update the model.

-The communication pattern among users is modeled as a static graph $G = (V,E)$, where $V = [n]$ is the set of vertices, representing users, while $E \subset V \times V$ is the set of edges, representing communication links between users.
+The communication pattern between users is modeled as a static graph $G = (V,E)$, where $V = [n]$ is the set of vertices representing users, while $E \subset V \times V$ is the set of edges representing communication links between users.
 To solve \eqref{eq:decentr-opt} in decentralized fashion, we consider a version of Decentralized Stochastic Gradient Descent (\dsgd), based on the Adapt-Then-Combine (i.e., diffusion) approach, e.g., \cite{diffusion1,diffusion2,diffusion3}.
 The method consists of the following steps.
-At the start, users choose a shared step-size schedule $\{\alpha_t\}_{t \in \N}$ and each user $i \in [n]$ chooses an arbitrary, but deterministically selected initial model $x^1_i \in \R^d$.\footnote{While the initial models can be any real vectors, possibly different across users, they needs to be deterministic quantities, for the sake of theoretical analysis.} In iteration $t \geq 1$, users query the \sfo with their current model $\xit$ and receive $\nabla \ell(\xit;\xi_i^t)$.
-Users first update their local model via the rule $x_i^{t+\nicefrac{1}{2}} = \xit - \alpha_t\nabla \ell(\xit;\xi_i^t)$, after which the new model is produced by performing a consensus step, i.e., $\xitp = \sum_{j \in \calN_i}w_{ij}x^{t+\nicefrac{1}{2}}_j$, where $\calN_i \coloneqq \{j \in V: \{i,j\} \in E\} \cup \{i\}$ is the set of users (i.e., \emph{neighbours}) with whom user $i$ can communicate (including user $i$ itself), while $w_{ij} > 0$ is the weight user $i$ assigns to user $j$'s model.

-The update rule at user $i \in [n]$ can be compactly represented as The method is summarized in Algorithm \ref{alg:dsgd}.
-The version of \dsgd considered in our work is related to the version based on Combine-Then-Adapt (i.e., consensus $+$ innovation) approach, e.g., \cite{nedic-subgrad,consensus+innovation1,consensus+innovation2}, whose HP convergence is studied in \cite{dsgd-high-prob}.
+First, users choose a shared step-size schedule $\{\alpha_t\}_{t \in \N}$ and each user $i \in [n]$ chooses an arbitrary, but deterministically selected initial model $x^1_i \in \R^d$.\footnote{While initial models can be any real vectors, possibly different across users, for analysis purposes they need to be deterministic.} In iteration $t \geq 1$, users query the \sfo with their current model $\xit$ and receive $\nabla \ell(\xit;\xi_i^t)$.
+Users then update their models via the rule which consists of a local update, followed by a consensus step, where $\calN_i \coloneqq \{j \in V: \{i,j\} \in E\} \cup \{i\}$ is the set of users (i.e., \emph{neighbours}) with whom user $i$ can communicate (including $i$ itself), while $w_{ij} > 0$ is the weight user $i$ assigns to user $j$'s model.
+The method is summarized in Algorithm \ref{alg:dsgd}.
+The version of \dsgd considered in our work is closely related to the variant based on Combine-Then-Adapt (i.e., consensus$+$innovation) approach, e.g., \cite{nedic-subgrad,consensus+innovation1,consensus+innovation2}, whose HP convergence is studied in \citet{dsgd-high-prob}.